Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Dual Bounding

 This procedure continues until no more optimality cuts are found.
 The objective function of the subproblem, $\mathcal{Q}(\beta)$, is a concave function in $\beta$ (pointwise minimum of linear functions with respect to $\beta$).
 Each cut \eqref{eq:NA-Dual-CP-cut} is a hyperplane approximating the subproblem from above.
-The cutting-plane method iteratively finds improving approximations of $\mathcal{Q}(\beta)$.
-Enforcing large lower and upper bounds on LDR variables $\alpha$ can ensure that the algorithm converges to $\epsilon$-optimality.
+The cutting-plane method iteratively finds improving approximations of $\mathcal{Q}(\beta)$. {\crev We note that it is not necessary to execute the cutting-plane procedure until convergence in order to obtain a valid dual bound.
+Indeed at each iteration of the algorithm the value $\mathcal{Q}(\hat{\beta})$ provides a valid dual bound for $\exactB$. }

+{ \crev \begin{remark} In our implementation for the numerical results presented in Section \ref{sec:experiments}, rather than creating the copies of first-stage variables $y_1(\cdot)$ and relaxing their nonanticipativity constraints, we keep them as static variables in \eqref{eq:NA-Dual-CP-SP}, same as variable $z$. \end{remark}